 - Additional Winery Attractions (Trams, Galleries, Sculptures, Architecture, Paintings etc.)

-If you look at total numbers, the majority of commercial wine producers in the Napa Valley are private.
-By this we mean they typically do not see visitors for tastings at all as their sales may come entirely from their mailing list or select distribution such as restaurants or wine shops.
-We clearly label these wineries as “private” in our descriptions, leave them off the maps and do not include their physical addresses in the write-ups.
+Based on numbers, the majority of commercial wine producers in Napa Valley are private.
+By this we mean they typically do not see visitors for tastings as their sales may come entirely from their mailing or allocation lists or select distribution such as restaurants or wine shops.
+We clearly label these wineries as “private” in our profiles and do not include their physical addresses.
 Over the course of this project, we have visited with many of these wineries.
-Here is our list of updated Napa Valley stand-alone tasting rooms.

-Many of the “big” Napa tourist Wineries are located along the “wine strip” on Highway 29/128.
-These are typically large production wineries and tasting appointments are not usually necessary.
+Many of the “big” Napa tourist wineries are located along the “wine strip” on Highway 29.
+These are often larger production wineries and tasting appointments are not usually necessary.
 Often wineries will have something that sets them apart from the rest of the “crowd”.
-In our Napa winery descriptions we try to note anything at a winery that is special or sets that particular winery apart from the others whether its the type of wines or something else.
+In our winery descriptions we try to note anything at a winery that is special or sets that particular winery apart from others whether its the type of wines or something else.
 The nearest town to each winery is listed with the “address” in our descriptions; often the wineries are *not* within the actual town.

-Many walk in and some appointment only wineries have Wine Clubs.
-For a shipment fee you are sent bottles of their wines – often of wines that are not released to the general public.
-Wine club membership typically qualifies you for other benefits (members only dinners, free or discount tours & tastes etc).
+Many walk in and some appointment only wineries have wine clubs.
+Wines are generally shipped several times a year or upon release.
+The cost of shipping will vary – sometimes wineries offer a significant discount on shipping for case purchases.
+Wine club membership typically qualifies you for other benefits including members only events, free or discount tours & tastings and access to club member only wines.
 Picnics are not usually allowed at many of the wineries although check specific websites for details.

-Of the wineries that will see visitors, we estimate about 2/3 of these offer tastes and or tours which require an appointment – however there are many that have walk in tasting rooms open to the public (also note that if a winery has few customers – typically winter weekdays – some “appointment only” wineries honor the “10 second appointment” rule.
+Of the wineries that will see visitors, we estimate about 2/3 of these offer tastes and or tours which require an appointment, however there are many that have walk in tasting rooms open to the public (also note that if a winery has few customers – typically winter weekdays – some “appointment only” wineries honor the “10 second appointment” rule.
 Wineries that offer tours are often 45-120 minutes in length.
-You will want to factor in a break for lunch.
+You will want to factor in a break for lunch or bring a plenty of snacks.
 For wineries that offer a more in depth experience, our recommendation is 2 wineries before lunch and 1-2 after.
 Napa Valley Wineries typically open around 10am and close between 4pm and 5pm.
-All wineries reviewed in this project are listed in alphabetical order.

-All phone numbers provided are 707 area code.
-For reference, St. Helena Highway is highway 128/29 and runs along the west side of Napa Valley.
+For reference, St. Helena Highway is Highway 29 and runs along the west side of Napa Valley.
 The Silverado Trail runs the length of most of the east side of Napa Valley.

-Complimentary wine tasting, with one exception has disappeared from open to the public by walk-in wineries in the Napa Valley.
+Complimentary wine tasting, in general is no longer offered by the open to the public by walk-in wineries in Napa Valley.
 Some wineries will waive the tasting fee with wine purchases.
-A number of appointment only wineries do not charge for tasting, however their production is usually small and their livelihood in part depends on direct purchases of wine (purchases are expected).
+Or may offer seasonal complimentary tastings.
+A number of small producers do not charge for tastings, however based upon their limited production and need to sell their wines direct, purchases are expected.
 Most people who visit small wineries realize this, are wine enthusiasts (or are with someone who is), and will often end up making a purchase.

 Tasting Etiquette

-Dump Bucket (spitting, dumping) – All wineries we visited have a “dump” bucket or some other type of container for pouring or spitting excess wine.
+Dump Bucket (spitting, dumping).
+Wineries will generally have a “dump” bucket or some other type of container for pouring or spitting excess wine.
 It is normal to pour or spit wine into these provided containers if you cannot finish it.
-Wineries expect this and if you are not in the wine industry it can take some time to get over the perceived “weirdness” of spitting wine.
+Wineries expect this, but if you do not work in the wine industry it can take some time to get over the perceived “weirdness” of spitting and ‘wasting’ wine.

-Late for Appointments – this can happen even with the best thought out plans.
-During the research for this project it happened to us several times – you find yourself enjoying your time at one winery and lose track of time – or you do not allow yourself enough time between appointments.
+Late for Appointments can happen even with the best thought out plans.
+During our early research for this project it happened to us several times; you find yourself enjoying your time at one winery and lose track of time – or you do not allow yourself enough time between appointments.
 If you are on an “appointment only” winery schedule always ask when making your appointment for an approximate time estimate for the tasting and or tour if there is one.

 Try to schedule winery appointments at wineries that are located close to each other.
 Napa Valley is not huge – but there are wineries spread out all over and it can easily take up to an hour to drive between wineries far apart from each other.
-Allow time ample time for lunch – and note there are no restaurants along the entire Silverado Trail (with the exception of a few nearby resorts and one store/deli).
+Allow time ample time for lunch – and note there are no restaurants directly along the entire Silverado Trail.
 Napa Valley restaurants are typically in or near the main towns along Highway 29.
-Take all winery phone numbers with you.
 If you find yourself becoming late for an appointment – call at least 10-20 minutes before the appointment time to appraise the winery of your situation & current location.

-Swirling – or what is known in Chemistry speak as “volatilizing the esters” actually “opens up the wine” – by swirling you expose more of the wine to air and you will notice the aroma’s become more noticeable and pronounced and will even change over time.
-Introducing oxygen to the wine can enhance the aromas and flavors.
-Grab the wine glass by its long stem and move it in a counter or clockwise direction so that the wine swirls around the inside of the glass for 5 to 10 seconds.
+Swirling, or what is known in industry as “volatilizing the esters”, exposes more of the wine to air increasing the aromatic intensity, allowing the aromas to evolve quicker over time and enhancing the flavors.
+Smell the wine before swirling.
+Then grab the wine glass by its stem and move it in a counter or clockwise direction so that the wine swirls around the inside of the glass for 5 to 10 seconds.
+Smell with one nostril and then the other?
+Do you notice any differences?

-Tasting Notes – most wineries have what are called Tasting Note sheets available upon request.
-These sheets typically list the year of the wine, composition of the wine, sugar levels at harvest (o brix), and actual notes about the aromas, flavor and characteristics of the wine.
-Sometimes these sheets can be good reminders as it can be easy to forget the types of wine you have tasted, especially if you are visiting multiple wineries.
+Tasting Notes.
+Most wineries provide tasting notes.
+These descriptions typically list the year (vintage) of the wine, composition of the wine, sugar levels at harvest (brix), and notes about the aromas, flavor and texture of the wine.
+Sometimes these notes can be good reminders as it can be easy to forget the types of wine you have tasted, especially if you are visiting multiple wineries.
+Usually you can write your own notes on these printed sheets.

-Water – even if you aren’t drinking much wine it is still easy to forget to drink during your winery visits – bring bottled water.
-A number of walk-in wineries also have bottled water on site for purchase.
+Water.
+Even if you aren’t drinking much wine it is easy to forget to stay hydrated during winery visits; bring bottled water.
+A number of walk-in wineries also have bottled water on site, often complimentary.

-Between pours of wine, do not rinse your glass with water – rather dump what you have and take the next pour – or take a small amount of the next wine, swirl to clean, dump and then take the full pour.
+Often wineries will dedicate a single glass to a single wine.
+But some do not.
+In this case, between pours of wine, do not rinse your glass with water – rather dump what you have and take the next pour, or if transitioning between red or white wines, take a small amount of the next wine, swirl to clean, dump and then take the full pour.
+If a wine is corked, ask for another glass, do not dump out and use the same glass.
+If switching from dry wines to dessert wines, change glasses.

 Family Owned